 In private banking and wealth management, the last mile defines success.

-When it is walked with empathy, professionalism and patience, the result is not only a new client relationship but also the inner peace of knowing that the deal was earned the right way.
+When it is approached with empathy, professionalism, and patience, the result is not only a new client relationship but also the inner peace that comes from knowing the deal was earned the right way.